andyfriesen/andyfriesen.github.io/_posts/2015-06-17-testable-io-in-haskell.md

 ---

 At IMVU, we write a lot of tests.
 Ideally, we write tests for every feature and bugfix we write.
-The problem we run into is one of scale: if each of IMVU's tests were 99.9% reliable, we would never see a successful test run.
+The problem we run into is one of scale: if each of IMVU's tests were 99.9% reliable, they would cause a build out of every 5 to fail.

 Tests erroneously fail for lots of reasons: the test could be running in the midst of the "extra" daylight-savings hour or a leap day (or a leap second!).
 The database could have been left corrupted by another test.
 CPU scheduling could prioritize one